paulmasri/godot-experiments/README.md

 - √ Graphical shapes
 - √ Manually create a tiled level
 - √ Play test with player
-- Encode level as JSON
-- Load level and render
+- Scroll level around player

 ## To learn or work out